 Wearable tech covers a number of innovations, but one of the biggest areas it's changing is safety.

 How it works: Much like the name implies, wearable tech is a device that you wear on your person.
 These include smart watches, AR goggles, smart helmets, and a range of other innovations.
-These device monitor personal data and report it wirelessly.
+These devices monitor personal data and report it wirelessly.

 Who's using it: Many construction workers bring their own personal wearable tech to the field.
 In addition, many tech-forward firms have adopted wearables for AR and for safety.